Rotterdam: Education

 Rotterdam has one major university, the Erasmus University Rotterdam (EUR), named after one of the city's famous former inhabitants, Desiderius Erasmus.
-The Woudestein campus houses (among others) Rotterdam School of Management, Erasmus University.
-In Financial Times' 2005 rankings it placed 29th globally and 7th in Europe.
-In the 2009 rankings of Masters of Management, the school reached first place with the CEMS Master in Management and the tenth place with its RSM Master in Management.
-The university is also home to Europe's largest student association, STAR Study Association Rotterdam School of Management, Erasmus University and the world's largest student association, AIESEC, has its international office in the city.
+The Woudestein campus houses (among others) the Rotterdam School of Management, Erasmus University.
+In the Financial Times' 2005 rankings, it placed 29th globally and 7th in Europe.
+In the 2009 rankings of Masters of Management, the school reached first place with the CEMS Master in Management and tenth place with its RSM Master in Management.
+The university is also home to Europe's largest student association, STAR Study Association Rotterdam School of Management, Erasmus University, and the world's largest student association, AIESEC, has its international office in the city.

-The Hoboken campus of EUR houses the Dijkzigt (general) hospital, the Sophia Hospital (for children), Daniel den Hoed clinic (cancer institute) and the medical department of the university.
+The Hoboken campus of EUR houses the Dijkzigt (general) hospital, the Sophia Hospital (for children), the Daniel den Hoed clinic (cancer institute) and the medical department of the university.
 They are known collectively as the Erasmus Medical Center.
-This center is ranked third in Europe by CSIC as a hospital, and is also ranked within top 50 universities of the world in the field of medicine (clinical, pre-clinical & health, 2017).
+This centre is ranked third in Europe by CSIC as a hospital and is also ranked within top 50 universities of the world in the field of medicine (clinical, pre-clinical & health, 2017).

 The Willem de Kooning Academy is Rotterdam's main art school, which is part of the Hogeschool Rotterdam.
 It is regarded as one of the most prestigious art schools in the Netherlands and the number 1 in Advertising and Copywriting.
 Part of the Willem de Kooning Academy is the Piet Zwart Institute for postgraduate studies and research in Fine Art, Media Design and Retail Design.
 The Piet Zwart Institute boasts a selective roster of emerging international artists.

-Three Hogescholen (Universities of applied sciences) exist in Rotterdam.
-These schools award their students a professional Bachelor's degree and postgraduate or Master's degree.
+Three hogescholen (universities of applied sciences) exist in Rotterdam.
+These schools award their students a professional bachelor's degree and a postgraduate or master's degree.
 The three Hogescholen are Hogeschool Rotterdam, Hogeschool Inholland and Codarts University for the Arts (Codarts hogeschool voor de kunsten), a vocational university that teaches music, dance and circus.

-Unique to the city is the Shipping & Transport College which offers masters, bachelors and vocational diplomas on all levels.
+Unique to the city is the Shipping & Transport College, which offers master's, bachelor's and vocational diplomas at all levels.